 Single-electrode DBR and DFB lasers have similar linewidth and tuning ranges (<5 nm).
 However, the single-electrode DBR will produce periodic mode hopping on the tuning curve.

 NEON is a professional DFB manufacturer.
 We provide high-quality laser diodes.
-If you want to learn more, please visit our homepage, or contact our engineers on the homepage, we will communicate with you in time.
+If you want to learn more, please visit our homepage, or contact our engineers on the homepage, and we will communicate with you in time.